SierraSoftworks/girder/README.md

 User authentication is a common enough use case that we've decided to build it into Girder out of the box.
-Users are provided by a callback when you register your authorization preprocessor and are expected to provide both a `GetID()` method (for use within your application) and a `HasPermission()` method which allows Girder to determine whether the user has permission to access a route or not.
+Users are provided by a callback when you register your authorization preprocessor and are expected to provide both a `GetID()` method (for use within your application) and a `GetPermissions()` method which allows Girder to determine whether the user has permission to access a route or not.

 ```go